Human Sciences Research Ethics Committee

 How do I apply for ethical approval?

 You will need to complete the Human Sciences Staff and Postgraduate Students Ethics Form and return this by email to the Chair of the committee, also copying in the Deputy Chair.
 In addition to this form, you will need to supply supplementary information depending on the nature of your study.
-This could be copies of questionnaires you wish to use, information sheets, consent forms or interview questions.
+This could be copies of questionnaires you wish to use, information sheets, consent forms, interview questions or debrief information etc.

 - Ethical approval granted in full and you can commence data collection immediately.

 - Clarification on certain points or further documentation may be requested.
-Once you have responded to these points you will receive ethical approval via Chairs action (i.e. the next application will not need to be reviewed by the next committee meeting).
+Once you have responded to these points you will receive ethical approval via Chairs action (i.e. the revised application will not need to be reviewed at the next committee meeting).

 - Substantial review of the ethics application is needed and it needs to be re-submitted to the next meeting of the ethics committee.

-- Ethics committee is not able to decide and refers the application to Faculty Research Committee or University Ethics Committee.
+- Ethics committee is not able to decide and refers the application to the College Research Committee.

 - Ethics application is denied outright.